lokielse/laravel-admin-generator/README.md

 ## Usage

-Create a new instance named `admin`
+Create a new instance named `admin-demo`
 ```
 //create an console demo with AdminLTE
 php artisan console:new admin-demo --engine admin-lte